YueranCao2001/COSC-5455-Group-Project-Team7/README.md

 # 3. Member Assignments

+In this project, each member was actively involved and made a similar contribution to the final result.
+The following table shows what each member is responsible for, but it does not mean that they are not doing other work that is not assigned to them.

 |Member Name                 |Member Email           |Assignments                                    |Presentation  |
 |:---------------------------|:---------------------:|:---------------------------------------------:|-------------:|
 |Yueran Cao (Representative) |yc1306@georgetown.edu  |Coding, Organization Works, Literature Review  |Overview      |